 - Engine rattles during acceleration.

-- Engine has trouble idling.
+- The engine has trouble idling.

 How important is this service?

 Your engine is not as efficient as it can be, which is why you have an EGR valve.
-The EGR valve takes a portion of the gas that your engine is excreting, and recirculates it through the intake manifold.
+The EGR valve takes a portion of the gas that your engine is excreting and recirculates it through the intake manifold.
 The intake manifold then sends the gas back to the engine, where it is used again to power your vehicle.
 The tube is a key part of the EGR valve, and when the tube fails, the EGR valve will fail to do its job.
 As a result, your vehicle will not recirculate or recycle any of the excess gas from the engine, and you will get worse gas mileage and possibly fail emissions standards.